Strathfield South

 Strathfield South shows employment indicators that trail behind approximately 70% of regions assessed across Australia

-Strathfield South has a highly educated workforce with strong representation in professional services.
-Its unemployment rate is 5.3% as of September 2025, which is 1.1% higher than Greater Sydney's rate of 4.2%.
+Strathfield South has an educated workforce with professional services well-represented.
+Its unemployment rate was 5.3% in September 2025, 1.1% higher than Greater Sydney's rate of 4.2%.
+Workforce participation was 67.6%, below Greater Sydney's 70.0%.

-Workforce participation stands at 62.2%, slightly above Greater Sydney's 60.0%.
-The dominant employment sectors are health care & social assistance, professional & technical services, and education & training.
-Notably, education & training employs 13.8% of residents, 1.3 times the regional level, while retail trade employs only 7.9%, lower than Greater Sydney's 9.3%.
-The ratio of workers to residents is 0.9, indicating substantial local employment opportunities.
+According to Census responses, 47.1% of residents worked from home.
+Dominant employment sectors include health care & social assistance, professional & technical services, and education & training.
+The area specializes in education & training, with an employment share 1.3 times the regional level, while retail trade employs only 7.9% of local workers compared to Greater Sydney's 9.3%.
+There were 0.9 workers per resident at Census time, indicating substantial local employment opportunities.

-Between September 2024 and September 2025, employment levels remained stable at 1.964 residents in work, with labour force increasing by 0.3% to 3,175 persons, causing the unemployment rate to rise by 0.3 percentage points to 5.3%.
-In comparison, Greater Sydney saw employment growth of 2.1%, labour force growth of 2.4%, and a slight increase in unemployment to 4.4%.
-State-level data as of 25-Nov-25 shows NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%, lower than the national rate of 4.3%.
-National employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Strathfield South's employment mix suggests local employment should grow by 6.9% over five years and 14.0% over ten years, although these are simple extrapolations for illustrative purposes only.
+Between September 2024 and September 2025, employment levels remained stable (0.0%), labour force increased by 0.3%, causing the unemployment rate to rise by 0.3 percentage points.
+In comparison, Greater Sydney recorded employment growth of 2.1% and labour force growth of 2.4%, with unemployment rising by 0.2 percentage points.
+National employment forecasts from Jobs and Skills Australia (May-25) project national employment expansion by 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
+Applying these projections to Strathfield South's employment mix suggests local employment should increase by 6.9% over five years and 14.0% over ten years.

 Frequently Asked Questions - Employment